 This article contains affiliate links.
 We may earn a commission if you buy through our links, at no extra cost to you.

-The Keychron K2 Pro is the best mechanical keyboard under $100 for most people — wireless, hot-swappable, and compatible with both Mac and Windows out of the box.
-For the best gaming performance at this price, the Akko 3068B Plus is the standout pick.
-Budget-conscious buyers should look at the Royal Kludge RK84.
+The Keychron K2 Pro is the best mechanical keyboard under $100 for most people — wireless, hot-swappable, fully programmable, and Mac/Windows ready out of the box.
+For the best typing feel, the Akko 3068B Plus edges it out with foam dampening.
+Budget-focused buyers should look at the Royal Kludge RK84 for the most features per dollar.

 Why $100 Is the Sweet Spot for Mechanical Keyboards

-Below $50, you’re making compromises — usually on build quality, switch consistency, or features like wireless.
-Above $150, you’re paying for diminishing returns: slightly better materials, more customization options, but nothing that dramatically changes the typing experience for most users.
+Below $50, you’re making compromises — usually on build quality, switch consistency, or wireless.
+Above $150, you’re paying for diminishing returns: slightly better materials and more customization, but nothing that changes how the keyboard actually feels to type on.

 The $75-100 range is where the best value lives.
-At this price point you get genuine hot-swap PCBs as standard, not as a premium feature.
-Wireless connectivity becomes reliable rather than an afterthought.
-Build quality jumps noticeably — aluminum frames, stabilizers that don’t rattle, and switches that feel consistent from key to key.
+Hot-swap PCBs come standard here, not as a premium add-on.
+Wireless becomes reliable instead of an afterthought.
+Build quality jumps noticeably — aluminum frames, stabilizers that don’t rattle, switches that feel consistent from key to key.

 The 5 Best Mechanical Keyboards Under $100